Get up and get moving! Exercise is a great way to improve your behavior, and mood and revitalize the mind and body.

 What Does Science Say About Exercise for Cognitive Skills and Attention?

 Research shows that aerobic exercise improves the cognitive skills of children and adults.
 And Exercise improves focused attention, the ability to switch between and within a task and to hold multiple items in working memory (Stern et. al, 2019).
-The effects of aerobic exercise of executive function actually increased as a person aged, suggesting that it may mitigate age-related declines.
+The effects of aerobic exercise on executive function actually increased as a person aged, suggesting that it may mitigate age-related declines.

 Exercise can help prevent and treat conditions like Attention-Deficit Hyperactivity Disorder, depression, and anxiety.
 Studies show that for mild-moderate depression, physical activity can be as effective as medication.